The Basics of Website Security Software

 Furthermore, the site performance boosting features are advertised as being able to improve site performance by as much as 40% while reducing bandwidth use by 50%.
 Some of these features include data caching for faster loading times and use of the Content Delivery Network (CDN) to shorten data transmission distances by caching your site data in servers all over the world, then sending it to a site visitor's computer from the server nearest to them.

-About the Author : Robert Coulter researches the advantages of using a phone authentication service compared to other authentication technologies.
+Robert Coulter writes for phone authentication service www.Authentify.com.
 In his free time, he consults businesses on how to keep their online presence safe.